hapax/hapax.github.io/assets/simple-physics.md

 The bigger you are, or more precisely, the bigger your cross-section in the direction of motion, the more likely you are to collide with things.
-But you are more like to collide with elephants than fleas!
+But you are more likely to collide with elephants than fleas!
-If you want to take into account
+You also want to take into account the size of the objects you might be running into.

+The formal way of doing this is called the *scattering cross-section*
+$\sigma$.
+The basic idea is that if you sweep out a "collision cylinder" with cross-section $\sigma$, and the centre of another object lies in the cylinder, a collision will occur.
+In fact, if we know how many colliding objects (e.g. elephants) per unit volume there are in the vicinity, we can estimate the number of collisions!
-If you move a distance $\ell$, this has approximate volume
+If you move a distance $\ell$, and have scattering cross-section
+$\sigma$ with respect to elephants (or whatever it is you are worried about colliding with), your collision cylinder will have volume

 $$
-V = \ell \sigma,
+V = \ell \sigma.
 $$

+If there are $n$ elephants per unit volume, then on average, you will collide with $nV = n\ell \sigma$ elephants as you move a distance $\ell$.

 where $\sigma$ is your *cross-section* in the direction of motion.
 Put differently, it is your surface area, viewed head on.